 Job task analysis (JTA) is the predominant method for developing high-stakes examinations for professions, and it has been used in the development of all BACB examinations.
-The JTA process involves the development of the following: a draft task list, a content-validation survey of the profession, and a new examination blueprint (also known as a task list or test content outline).
-The BCaBA examination is currently based on the 5th edition of the BCaBA Task List.
+The JTA process involves the development of the following: a draft task list, a content-validation survey of the profession that active BACB certificants are invited to participate in, and a new examination blueprint (also known as a task list or test content outline).
+The BCaBA examination is currently based on the BCaBA Test Content Outline (6th ed.).